Top Conversation Intelligence Software - WebCatalog

 zipteams.com

-Intelligent meeting rooms designed for inside sales and customer success teams that provide real-time customer context, insights, and recommendations to make the customer meetings more engaging and fruitful.
+Zipteams is an app that offers intelligent meeting rooms for inside sales and customer success teams, providing real-time insights and recommendations to enhance meetings.

 Traq.ai